vfg27/CheckOCPP/README.md

 ## Installation

 1. Ensure you have Wireshark installed on your system.
-2. Modify the path to the schemas in the `.lua` files.
+2. Modify the path to the schemas in the `.lua` files when the `load_schemas` function is called.
 3. Use 'make install-single' or 'make install-multiple' to install the dissector.
 4. Restart Wireshark to load the dissector.